Nick Jonas' 1-Year-Old Daughter Malti Drums at Start of World Tour

-Nick Jonas Poses With Daughter Malti at Drum Kit in Cute Yankees Stadium Photo Amid Jonas Brothers World Tour
+Nick Jonas Poses With Daughter Malti at Drum Kit in Cute Yankee Stadium Photo Amid Jonas Brothers World Tour

 Jonas Brothers on Tour Essentials, Dad Life and Dream Collabs | …